 - “Autonomous Vehicles Ethics & Law: Towards an Overlapping Consensus”.
 New America Foundation.
 September, 2016.

 - “Autonomous Machines, Moral Judgment, and Acting for the Right Reasons” (with Duncan Purves and Bradley Strawser).
 Ethical Theory and Moral Practice.
-Forthcoming.
+Volume 18, Issue 4.
+2015.

 - “Is Stuxnet Physical?
 Does it matter?”
 Journal of Military Ethics.
 Volume 12, Issue 1.
 2013.

 - The Ethics of Autonomous Vehicles: The Trolley Problem and Beyond (with David Cerny, Tomas Hribek).
 Oxford University Press.
 To be released in 2022.

 - Who Should Die?
 The Ethics of Killing in War (with Mike Robillard and BJ Strawser).
 Oxford University Press.
 2017.